McCarthy, Alaska: History

 In 1938, the copper deposits were mostly gone and the town was mostly abandoned.
 The railroad discontinued service that year.
 Over its 30-year operation, U.S. $200 million in ore was extracted from the mine, making it the richest concentration of copper ore in the world.

 The population of McCarthy and Kennecott fell to almost zero until the 1970s, when the area began to draw young people from the many who came to Alaska in the '70s for adventure and the big money of the Trans Alaska Pipeline project.
 In the '80s, after the area was designated Wrangell-St. Elias National Park (1980), it began to draw some adventurous tourists to the new national park.
 The few people that lived there began to provide a variety of tourist services.
 There has always been at least one family living in the McCarthy area since 1953.

 The old mine buildings, artifacts, and colorful history attract visitors during the summer months.
 The Kennecott and McCarthy area ranks as one of the United States' most endangered landmarks by the National Trust for Historic Places.
 Emergency stabilization of the old buildings has been done and more will be required.

 In 2014, the TV show Edge of Alaska premiered on Discovery Channel.
 The show has caused controversy though, as many town residents feel the town is portrayed in a bad light due to the troublesome incidents that have occurred there.

 1983 shooting

-In an attempt to disrupt the Alaska pipeline, 39-year-old Louis D. Hastings killed six of the 22 residents of McCarthy on March 1, 1983 with a .223 Ruger Mini-14 rifle.
+On March 1, 1983, in an attempt to disrupt the Alaska pipeline, 39-year-old Louis D. Hastings opened fire, with a .223 Ruger Mini-14 rifle, and shot dead six of the 22 residents of McCarthy, with two others being wounded.
+State police in Glennallen got into a helicopter and flew 100 miles to capture Hastings as he was using a snowmobile to drive west from McCarthy.

+On December 5, 1983, Hastings pled no contest to six charges of murder and two charges of attempted murder.
+On July 27, 1984, he was sentenced to 634 years in prison.